myang-git/Google-Street-View-API-Wrapper/README.md

     5. The delegate method api:didReturnStreetViewImage: will be called when the image has been successfully downloaded.
 Otherwise api:failedReturnStreetViewImageWithError: will be called

-The project has an working example TestGoogleStreetViewApp for iPhone.
+The project has a working example TestGoogleStreetViewApp for iPhone.
 Please take a look as well.

 Enjoy!